GeekLaunch/geeklaunch.github.io/content/blog/grammatical-automatic-furigana-with-sqlite-and-rust.md

 ## The _speedy_

-Here's the plane: we'll parse the data out of the text file and insert it into an SQLite database, which can be queried faster than a text file can be scanned.
+Here's the plan: we'll parse the data out of the text file and insert it into an SQLite database, which can be queried faster than a text file can be scanned.

 ### Parsing the text file

-Even though this is a step we really only have to do once (or, only as often as the source dictionary is updated), we're still going to make it fast.
+Even though this is a step we really only have to do once (or, only as often as the source dictionary is updated), we're still going to try to make it fast.

 #### A brief introduction to `nom`